CDCgov/ixa/docs/book/src/appendix_rust/turbo-fish.md

 context.set_property(other_person_id, status);
 ```

-The generic types for querying and sampling
+The generic types for querying, sampling, and entity initialization can usually
-methods can usually be inferred by the compiler:
+be inferred by the compiler:

 ```rust
 // A silly example, but no turbo fish is required.